EPCCed/eidf-docs/docs/services/cs2/run.md

 ## Introduction

-The Cerebras CS-2 Wafer-scale cluster (WSC) uses the Ultra2 system which serves as a host, provides access to files, the SLURM batch system etc.
+The Cerebras CS-2 Wafer-scale cluster (WSC) uses the Ultra2 system as a host system which login services, access to files, the SLURM batch system etc.

 ## Connecting to the cluster